PythonRSAS/pythonrsas.github.io/_posts/2022-09-02-1-System-design-basic-concepts.md

 Availability can be maintained by redundancy, but system may still be unreliable.
 Reliable software will be more profitable because it provides the same services while requiring less backup resources.
 Good software does not need as many redundancy.
-Requirements depend on industry and company specific goals.
-For example, airplanes should have 100% reliability, but not necessarily high availability.
-It can have downtime for maintainance.
-But when it is working, it must be 100% reliable.

-On the contrary, a blogpost does not need to be highly reliable.

 ## Maintainability or managebility